Kid Food

 Credit: Photo: Eric Kleinberg; Food Stylist: Kristina Vanni

-Cheeseburger Casserole Recipe
+Cheeseburger Casserole

-In terms of crowd-pleasers, this one’s got a lot going for it — only five minutes of prep time, relatively affordable ingredients, and, oh yeah, it tastes like a cheeseburger.
+In terms of crowd-pleasers, this one’s got a lot going for it — only 5 minutes of prep time, relatively affordable ingredients, and, oh yeah, it tastes like a cheeseburger.
 Christine Gallary channeled the Hamburger Helper vibes of her youth to create this kid-friendly casserole that answers the question, “What should I make with a pound of ground beef?”

 Go to Recipe